The first episode in a web series of bread baking and talk about the craft of journalism, this time with Salted French.

 1 Tbsp cornmeal

-1) Mix yeast, salt, sugar, 2 cups flour and warm water in a bowl.
-Stir!
+1) Mix yeast, salt, sugar, and warm water in a bowl.
+Let sit for a couple minutes until the yeast begins to foam.
+Stir lightly.

-2) Mix in as much of the remaining flour as possible until the dough isn’t so sticky and starts to firm up.
+2) Mix in flour until the dough isn’t so sticky and starts to firm up.

 3) Begin to knead the dough, turning it and shaping it, while bringing in flour as necessary.
 You don’t want the dough too sticky, or too dry.
 The more you bake, the easier it gets!

-6) Mix egg and a splash of water in a small bowl or cup.
+6) For a different crust texture: mix egg and a splash of water in a small bowl or cup.
 Brush the egg wash onto the tops of the loaves.
-Be generous with it.
 Sprinkle with sea salt to your taste.
-Let rest 10 – 15 minutes.
+You could also use a light brushing of oil, or spritz of water.

-7) Cut lines into the top of the dough.
-Reapply egg wash as necessary.
+7) Score (cut lines into the top of the dough) to style.

-8) Oven at 375F for 20 minutes.
-Reapply egg wash.
-Let bake another 10 – 15 minutes, until brown and tapping the loaves produces a hollow sound.
+8) Bake 25-35 minutes until brown and tapping the loaves produces a hollow sound.

 9) Let cool, and dig in!